Topology of Discrete Quantum Feedback Control: topological Maxwell demons

 and those for the eigenvalue $-1$ are given by

-In each eigenspace of the operator $(\hat{\Sigma}_z\otimes\hat{\Sigma}_z)\tilde{S}$, modular conjugation symmetry \eqref{eq_mod_conj_sym} and particle-hole symmetry \eqref{eq_SSH_Ksym} are equivalent to each other since $(\hat{\Sigma}_z\otimes\hat{\Sigma}_z)=\pm \tilde{S}$.
+In each eigenspace of the operator $(\hat{\Sigma}_z\otimes\hat{\Sigma}_z^*)\tilde{S}$, modular conjugation symmetry \eqref{eq_mod_conj_sym} and particle-hole symmetry \eqref{eq_SSH_Ksym} are equivalent to each other since $(\hat{\Sigma}_z\otimes\hat{\Sigma}_z^*)=\pm \tilde{S}$.
 Thus, the topological characterization of a CPTP map in those eigenspaces reduces to that of a CPTP map with a single $K$ symmetry.
 Thus, each symmetry sector of the CPTP map belongs to class AI.

-Figure \ref{fig_SSH_spec} shows the eigenspectrum of a CPTP map for the feedback control with the SSH model under the PBC and that under the OBC.
-The eigenspectrum under the PBC forms two loops in the complex plane, each of which has the winding number $-1$ for a point gap inside the loop.
+Figure \ref{fig_SSH_spec} shows the eigenspectrum of a CPTP map for feedback control with the SSH model under the PBC as well as that under the OBC.
+The eigenspectrum under the PBC forms two loops in the complex plane, each of which has winding number $-1$ for a point gap inside the loop.
 This nontrivial point-gap topology makes the eigenspectrum under the OBC drastically different from that in the PBC, leading to the non-Hermitian skin effect induced by the SSH demon.